What Is Codependency in Addiction, and Why Is It Harmful?

 If you suspect that you might be enabling addiction, you need help just as urgently as the addict does.
 You can’t keep up these exhausting behaviors forever, and your loved one might never confront their own disease without your good decision-making and composure.

-We at St. Gregory Retreat Centers can show you how well-intentioned expressions of love become codependent behaviors.
+We at St. Gregory Recovery Center can show you how well-intentioned expressions of love become codependent behaviors.
 Through Bible-based addiction and family counseling and proven treatment methods, you’ll learn to view your attitudes and behaviors objectively.
 You’ll get guidance on healthy changes that will positively impact your child or spouse.
 You may have an emotional disorder, such as depression or anxiety, that encourages codependency.
 We’re equipped to diagnose and treat issues together, which is far more effective than tackling them separately.